-So, now that the year 2018 has begun, and NEET 2019 is so close, here are some important things you should know for NEET 2019 preparation.
+So, now that the exam for admission 2018 has concluded, and NEET 2019 is so close, here are some important things you should know for NEET 2019 preparation.

 Here is a good study time table for you to prepare for NEET 2019

 February 2018 – October 2018